Poland in the Eurovision Song Contest 2015: Internal selection

-The Polish entry for the 2015 Eurovision Song Contest was selected via an internal selection in collaboration with OGAE Poland.
-Among the artists that submitted an entry to TVP for consideration included Edyta Górniak, who represented Poland in the Eurovision Song Contest in 1994.
-TVP announced in March 2015 that the Polish entry would be presented in on 9 March 2015 during the TVP1 programme Świat się kręci, hosted by Agata Młynarska and Maciej Kurzajewski.
+The Polish entry for the 2015 Eurovision Song Contest was selected by TVP via an internal selection in collaboration with OGAE Poland.
+Among the artists rumoured to have been selected by the broadcaster included Anna Wyszkoni, Agnieszka Chylińska, Doda, Halina Mlynkova, Margaret and Sylwia Grzeszczak, while Edyta Górniak, who represented Poland in the Eurovision Song Contest in 1994, was also revealed to have submitted an entry to TVP for consideration.
+On 8 March 2015, it was announced that the Polish entry would be presented the next day during the TVP1 programme Świat się kręci, hosted by Agata Młynarska and Maciej Kurzajewski.

-During the broadcast of Świat się kręci, it was announced that Monika Kuszyńska would represent Poland with the song "In the Name of Love", written by Kuszyńska herself together with her husband Kuba Raczyński.
+During the broadcast of Świat się kręci on 9 March, it was announced that Monika Kuszyńska would represent Poland with the song "In the Name of Love", written by Kuszyńska herself together with her husband Kuba Raczyński.
 The song was also presented to the public the same day via the release of the official music video, directed by Roman Przylipiak.
 Kuszyńska was previously the lead singer of the group Varius Manx, which previously attempted to represent Poland at the Eurovision Song Contest in 2003 with the song "Sonny", until she experienced a car accident in 2006 which left her partially paralysed.
 A Polish language version of the song, titled "Obudź się i Żyj", was also recorded and released following the announcement.